KellerJordan/modded-nanogpt/records/track_1_short/2025-10-31_AdamSyncGradientHook/README.md

 ## Profiler Trace Analysis

+The tracefiles are checked in and can be explored using the [perfetto trace viewer](https://ui.perfetto.dev)

 ### Current Implementation

 To start, here is the profiler trace for the current implementation.
 We can see that the first reduce-scatter operation begins at the start of the `DistAdam` step.